Diplomatic missions

 Official passport: visa not required

-The Republic of Bulgaria does not have an embassy in the capital of the Republic of the Congo Brazzaville.
-The Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria, is accredited to Congo (Brazzaville)
+The Republic of Bulgaria does not have a functioning embassy in the capital Kinshasa.
+Bulgarian citizens residing in DR Congo on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.

 Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria